Nameless Rumia's Wiki

 Buddhism

-Buddhism is an Indian religion and philosophy which is primarily focused on the Buddha's teachings, technically recorded in the sutras, but reading isn't required for laypeople when practice is what really matters.
-It is one of the three teachings with Confucianism and Daoism.
+Buddhism is an Indian religion and philosophy that mainly focuses on the teachings of the Buddha, technically preserved in the sutras, but reading isn't necessary for laypeople as practice is what really matters.
+It is one of the three teachings with Daoism and Ruism.

 General concepts

-In the Buddhist folklore, the Buddha had became aware of suffering and embarked on this spiritual quest to find answers, attempting to become an ascetic at first, but gave up asceticism after he almost died and Sujātā helped him up.
-Still looking for answers, the Buddha sat under the Bodhi Tree for days until, one day, he had this standoff with Māra and achieved enlightenment after rejecting his temptations.
+In the Buddhist folklore, the Buddha had become aware of 'suffering' and embarked on this spiritual quest for answers, initially practicing asceticism until an ordinary woman named Sujātā had saved him from a near-death experience.
+Still seeking answers, the Buddha sat underneath the Bodhi Tree for days until, one day, he had this standoff with Māra and achieved 'enlightenment' after rejecting his temptations.

 Lessons of the Buddha

-For his first lesson, the Buddha introduces us to the Four Noble Truths in order to lay down the foundation and metaphysics of Buddhism.
-These four truths will usually be summarized as:
+The first teachings of the Buddha involve the Four Noble Truths, which lays out the whole foundation and metaphysics of Buddhism.
+These four truths are as follows:

 1. Dukkha - There is inevitable suffering in life.